PoCInnovation/Workshops/ai/X.Gradio interface/README.md

 ## Step 6: Save the model

 After your training, you will save your model in the `model` folder.

+With `torch` you can simply save your models.

+So remember to load the template if it is already present in the appropriate file.

 ## Step 7: Predict an image